What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 A quick-drying microfiber towel is especially handy while traveling around the country.
 Many pools offer towel rentals, but they can be pricey, and if you plan to visit natural hot springs, it’s a good idea to bring your own.

-PRO TIP: Local pools are easy to visit without much preparation, but if you’re planning a trip to the famous Blue Lagoon or Sky Lagoon in Reykjavik, make sure to book in advance—these popular spots always sell out.
+PRO TIP: Local pools are easy to visit without much preparation, but if you’re planning a trip to the famous Blue Lagoon or Sky Lagoon in Reykjavik, make sure to book in advance — these popular geothermal pools always sell out.

 Reusable water bottle and a thermos

-Iceland’s tap water is absolutely pristine and delicious.
-Be sure to bring a reusable water bottle.
+Iceland’s tap water is absolutely pristine and delicious, so bring a reusable water bottle.
+We really like these insulated water bottles from Owala.

-I’d also recommend packing a travel thermos.
-I fill it with warm tea each morning at the hotel.
-It’s so nice to be able to enjoy a warm drink after a walk in the cold and the rain!
+I also recommend packing a travel thermos.
+I always take this travel-sized thermos with me to Iceland (both in summer and in winter) and fill it with warm tea each morning at the hotel.
+It’s so nice to be able to enjoy a warm drink after a walk in the cold and the rain.

 Picnic for lunch is one of the easiest ways to save time and money in Iceland